amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ### Input bindings

 When you configure an input binding for your application, you basically couple a public HTTP endpoint that your application provides to a particular external trigger.
-Here is an example of how this works:
+In Figure 8-1 you can see an example of how this works:

 ![Input binding](media/bindings-input.png)

+**Figure 8-1**.
+Dapr input binding flow.

 > In the example, the application handles HTTP calls on port 6000.